AvaIre/docs/commands.md

 <a name="SayCommand"></a>
 ### Say Command

-I will say whatever you tell me to.
+The bot will repeat anything you tell it to, if a channel is mentioned, the message will be sent in that channel instead.

 **Special permissions required to run this command**<br>The bot and the user needs the **Manage Messages** permission to run this command.